hst12/Starfield-Tools---ContentCatalog.txt-fixer/README.md

 This tool provides a basic load order editor. and checks ContentCatalog.txt file automatically when launched.

+TLDR; See the Help->Shortcuts and Quick Help menu

+New Feature: Check for .ba2 archives that are orphaned and optionally delete them.

 The load order editor can be used outside of the game to manage Creations mods and manually installed mods that use .esm and .ba2 files.
 If you're primarily a user of Creations mods and don't really use other mod managers then you may find this tool useful.

 Use with caution if you're using other mod managers such as Vortex or MO2.
 You can use another mod manager if you understand how they work

+The app automatically backs up your Plugins.txt file the first time it runs.
+Use File->Restore Plugins.txt menu option to restore the original file if necessary.

 Why use this tool instead of the Creations menu?
 It's faster